Published: 18 June 2019

-This document provides guidance on completing a stage 2 application for the NIHR Policy Research Programme.
+This document provides guidance on completing a stage 2 or single stage application for the NIHR Policy Research Programme.

 Section 1: Application Summary Information